 We open all day and all night, 365 days of the year.
 We support, on average, between 100 – 150 people annually.
 As well as our bedrooms on site at The Winchester Beacon, we accommodate an additional eight people at our two off site properties in the local area.
 We have recently purchased a third off site property which will accommodate four people after it has been renovated.

 We come alongside our residents during their stay with us to help them plan a path forward and to find more permanent accommodation which matches their needs.
 There is no fixed timeline and residents can stay anything between a few weeks to a year or more, an average stay is 116 nights.

-As well as accessing secure and comfortable accommodation and nutritious food, during their stay with us residents also benefit from a wide-ranging programme of practical and emotional support to help them break the cycle of homelessness and rebuild their lives.
+As well as accessing secure and comfortable accommodation and nutritious food, during their stay at The Winchester Beacon, residents also benefit from a wide-ranging programme of practical and emotional support to help them break the cycle of homelessness and rebuild their lives.

 Why is our service so vital?

 Homelessness is on the increase across England.
 According to the latest figures from Homeless Link (published in 2021) rough sleeping estimates show an increase of 52% since 2010, with 2,688 people estimated to be sleeping rough on any one night.
 This figure doesn’t include the ‘hidden homeless’ or statutory homeless, so the real figure is probably much higher.

 There is also an acute lack of housing support for those experiencing homelessness in Hampshire.
 We remain the only Nightshelter offering emergency access to single men and women in the county.
 Each year we are forced to turn away, on average, between 150 – 300 people due to lack of bed space.

 This issue is compounded by a shortage of affordable housing locally.
 The average waiting time for a one-bed council property in Winchester for someone who is not in priority need is four years and four months, with the average cost of a one-bed private rental in central Winchester almost £800 (as of 2019).